irsa-ashraf/Analysis-of-Chicago-Neighborhoods-by-Amenities/README.md

 ### How to run
 1. Run source install.sh to create a virtual environment and install packages
-2. If you are in a linux environment, you can run run.sh in the command line.
+2. If you are in a linux environment, you can run source run.sh in the command line.
 Otherwise:
 3. Run python app.py in the command line
 4. Click "Open in Browser" OR copy and paste the link to your preferred web browser to see the map.
 Please ignore the warning message if you see it
 "WARNING: This is a development server.
 Do not use it in a production deployment."